pohss-com-sg/I-ATE-I8/README.md

 ![Logo](i-ate-logo.png)

-# I ATE - an AI assistant
+# I ATE - an AI-powered food assistance
 ### This project was made by Team I8 (_get it?_) for the 25' June Conference Intermediate Hackathon.
-> I ATE is an AI assisant that (insert description here)
+> I ATE is an AI-power mobile application that supports individuals with dietary restrictions in accessing suitable foods while maintaining a nutritionally balanced diet.

 ## Table of Contents
 * [General Info](#general-information)